lag47/plclub-web/posts/coq_rewriting.markdown

 Abort.
 ```

 So it didn't work.
-The terrifying error message you should have seen is just related to typeclass resolution in Coq and is not obviously helpful.
+The terrifying error message you should have seen is related to typeclass resolution in Coq and is not obviously helpful.

 Even without useful error messages to guide us, we can still figure out what went wrong.
 Recall what I mentioned earlier about rewriting under different contexts.
 We need to prove that `≡` respects itself under the context of addition.
 It makes sense that we should need to prove this, because we can easily construct functions that are not proper.
 For instance, consider